You can apply for a Business Visitor visa if:

 What you can and can’t do

-- work in the job described in your visa application as long as you’re employed and paid by an overseas company
+- carry out the permitted activities related to your job as described in your visa application as long as you’re employed and paid by an overseas company

 - study for up to 30 days, as long as it’s not the main reason for your visit